Skip to main content

 CheckTx State Updates

-During CheckTx, the checkState, which is based off of the last committed state from the root store, is used for any reads and writes.
+During CheckTx, the checkState, which is based on the last committed state from the root store, is used for any reads and writes.
 Here we only execute the AnteHandler and verify a service router exists for every message in the transaction.
 Note, when we execute the AnteHandler, we branch the already branched checkState.
 This has the side effect that if the AnteHandler fails, the state transitions won't be reflected in the checkState -- i.e. checkState is only updated on success.

 CheckTx